 Coverage and Billing Information

-- If you will not be returning to the university following your leave, you may terminate coverage prior to August 31, 2018 if you provide a completed and signed Academic Summer Leave Insurance Termination Request
+- If you will not be returning to the university following your leave, you may terminate coverage prior to August 31, 2021 if you provide proof of coverage at My Benefits.

 - Coverage cannot retroactively be terminated.